MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

 Now that your VMware VMs are discovered and manageable by VMM, you can convert these VMs to Hyper-V by following these instructions:

->[!Note]
-> As part of converting your VMware to Hyper-V, you can modernize your BIOS-based VMware VMs to Generation 2 Hyper-V VMs by following [these instructions](vm-convert-vmware.md#convert-a-vmware-vm-to-hyper-v-in-the-vmm-fabric) as a pre-step before starting the conversion.

 1. Ensure the VMware VMs that are to be converted are in the **Stopped** state and that there aren’t snapshots associated with them.

 2. Select **VMs and Services > Home > Create > Create Virtual Machines > Convert Virtual Machine**.